Language-Technology-Assessment/European-open-AI-index/pages/osai-definitions.md

 ### A definition fit for Europe

 Data is part of the model
+Recent work has shown feasibility and potential of open-source AI.
+OLMo Trace, Apertus

 | Feature | Open Weights | OSI Open Source AI (defined by the Open Source Initiative) | European Open Source AI (aligned with EU Law) |
 | :--- | :--- | :--- | :--- |